 In Mrs. Dalloway, Virginia Woolf captures a woman’s joys and frustrations in a single day by revealing her thought processes.
 Although some other character’s thoughts are captured as well, it was Clarissa Dalloway that I related to.

-If you read my reading journal last week, you’ll know that I struggled to read Woolf at first.
+I struggled to read Woolf at first.
 It was confusing and rambling and I didn’t want to keep reading.
 Someone suggested that I slow down significantly.
 So I did: I began reading it aloud.
 As I did so, the stream of consciousness writing style became clear to me.

 The turning point for me – where I decided I wanted to continue reading – was as Clarissa (Mrs. Dalloway) stood looking in a bookstore window, trying to decide which book to buy for her ill friend.